 - Acting for builders and developers in relation to broad acre acquisitions, dispositions and resale, house and land packages and display homes (leaseback), Australian Competition & Consumer Commission (ACCC) third line enforcement approvals, development applications, finance, security and building construction documentation and advice and miscellaneous property development issues and disputes;

-- Management and conveyance for deceased estate matters; and
+- Management and conveyance for deceased estate and residential matters;

-- Advising in relation to the sale of residential land developments.
+- Advising in relation to the sale of residential land developments and the purchase and sale of residential and commercial properties.

 Our Latest Insights